This article was updated July 5, 2022.

 Matoyianni Street – located in the center, this street is filled with designer stores, souvenir shops, and jewelers as well as several restaurants, bars and clubs offering a good time.

 Little Venice – as the name indicates, this neighborhood has charming old houses painted white and blue that go right up to the edge of the sea.
-It’s a perfect spot for sunsets, bars, and restaurants.
+A perfect spot for sunsets, bars and restaurants, it's no surprise that Little Venice is a Mykonos hot spot.

 The Windmills (Kato Mili) – a picturesque place for photo ops of the iconic windmills dating back to the 15th and the 16th century.